wqhuang-ustc/HA-elasticsearch/README.md

 ## High Availability consideration

-The ES cluster we deployed above meet the requirements of being a resilient cluster and can keep working enen if some of the nodes are unavailable or disconnected:
+The ES cluster we deployed above meet the requirements of being a resilient cluster and can keep working even if some of the nodes are unavailable or disconnected:
 * At least three master-eligible nodes
 * At least two nodes of each role
 * At least two copies of each shard

-Usually we deploy instances of ES cluster in the same datacenter considering the network latency between Data Centers.
-This means we could loss the accss to this ES cluster if the whole Data Center is down for some reasons.
+Usually, we deploy instances of the ES cluster in the same datacenter considering the network latency between Data Centers.
+This means we could lose access to this ES cluster if the whole Data Center is down for some reason.
 To prevent one Data Center outage, we can use [cross-cluster replication](https://www.elastic.co/guide/en/elasticsearch/reference/current/xpack-ccr.html) to replicate data to a remote follower ES cluster in another Data Center.
-Then, we can failover to this remote ES cluster if current Data Center is down.
+Then, we can failover to this remote ES cluster if the current Data Center is down.

 Besides, we can take [regular snapshots](https://www.elastic.co/guide/en/elasticsearch/reference/current/backup-cluster.html) of our ES cluster so that we can restore a completely fresh copy of it elsewhere if needed.

 ## Monitoring of the ES cluster
-Elasticsearch provides plenty of metrics that can help us detect signs of trouble and take actions.
+Elasticsearch provides plenty of metrics that can help us detect signs of trouble and take action.
 A few key areas to monitor are:
 1. Search and indexing performance
 2. Memory and garbage collection
 3. Host-level system and network metrics
 4. Cluster health and node availability
 5. Resource saturation and errors

 Some of the basic metrics are directly available in the Kibana Cluster overview.
-For metrics not inclueded in Kibana, you can alway fetch them via [Elasticsearch's RESTful API](https://www.elastic.co/guide/en/elasticsearch/reference/current/rest-apis.html)
+For metrics not included in Kibana, you can fetch them via [Elasticsearch's RESTful API](https://www.elastic.co/guide/en/elasticsearch/reference/current/rest-apis.html)

 ## Reference
 * https://github.com/kubernetes-sigs/kubespray